dalgard/meteor-viewmodel/README.md

 The advantage of registering `{{bind}}` globally is that you may use it inside any template without first declaring a viewmodel.

-The helper then automatically creates a new viewmodel instance (if none existed) on the template and immediately registers the bound key as a Blaze helper – this helper can then be used anywhere ***after*** the call to `{{bind}}`, but not before.
-If you want to be able to use a property *anywhere* in the template, declare the viewmodel explicitly.
+The helper then automatically creates a new viewmodel instance (if none existed) on the template registers the bound key as a Blaze helper.
+The helper can then be used anywhere in the template, but using it before the actual call to `{{bind}}` should be considered an experimental feature until further notice.

 The basic syntax of the bind helper looks like this: